RokoVarano/JS-TODO_list/README.md

 - Go to the clone's directory
 - run 'npm run build'
-- run 'npx webpack serve'
+- run 'npx run start'
 - the project will be available in localhost:8080

 ### Usage